deeplearningnrs/D2NN/README.md

 We ran all the model variants and baselines on the NYTimes dataset (sample files with this repository) and the [MIND] (https://msnews.github.io/) dataset.

 Thanks

+## We have updated the github reporitory and all code for model, dataset and baselines can be accessed at D2NN_latest.